Features / Help

 • You can use the invisible characters links or use the backtick sequences `t and `n to search for or replace with tabs or new lines.
 Use double backticks `` to enter a backtick.

-• Select if you want the search and replace with the option Match case or using Regular expression.
+• Select if you want the search and replace with the option Match case.

 • The search and replace starts at the current position and stops at the end of the text.